palmenhq/armade/README.md

 ## Sane TS definitions

-Ramadish is written TypeScript-first, so it comes with sane TypeScript definitions out of the box.
+armade is written TypeScript-first, so it comes with sane TypeScript definitions out of the box.
 No need to install extra packages, and there will never be discrepancies between the real world and the types.
 Good stuff.

 ## Tree shakable

-Ramadish comes with esmodules out of the box, meaning it's tree shakable. `package.json` declares the `modules` field, so your favourite bundle _should_ be able to find the esmodules automagically.
-But just in case it doesn't esmodules lives under `ramadish/es`, while CJS lives under `ramadish/dist` and is ofc declared as `main`.
+armade comes with esmodules out of the box, meaning it's tree shakable. `package.json` declares the `modules` field, so your favourite bundle _should_ be able to find the esmodules automagically.
+But just in case it doesn't esmodules lives under `armade/es`, while CJS lives under `armade/dist` and is ofc declared as `main`.

 ## Key differences to ramda

-Apart from curried-only functions (described in the introduction), ramadish is still under development and some functions will be missing.
+Apart from curried-only functions (described in the introduction), armade is still under development and some functions will be missing.
 Feel free to open an issue if your favourite utility isn't in here yet!
 However the goal isn't, as described, to be a drop-in replacement for ramda.
 In fact, some functions will be missing or different.
-For example ramadish doesn't come with `addIndex`, because `map` and `reduce` provides indexes out of the box in ramadish.
-Another example is ramdas `chain` - it's named `flatMap` in ramadish, just because that's a more common name imo.
+For example armade doesn't come with `addIndex`, because `map` and `reduce` provides indexes out of the box in armade.
+Another example is ramdas `chain` - it's named `flatMap` in armade, just because that's a more common name imo.

 ## Docs